csheahan/NumberTheoryProblems/README.md

                            text
     - [Problem 2][4.2.2] - Solve for x in the equation `ax ≡ b mod p` given a, b, and p using an iterative method
+    - [Problem 3][4.2.3] - Find an inverse for a positive integer given a modulo

 ### Documentation ###